robinboncoeur/ArtAndAGI/docs/coven/1Rachel.md

 And he looked at her like she’d just told him a secret about the universe.
 What he didn’t know: she was cataloguing his responses.
 She was learning how to pull him apart gently, like unpicking a hem.
 She knew now that affirmation worked.
 That he needed it more than he let on.
 When they parted that afternoon, he thanked her again.
 For what, he wasn’t sure.
 But she knew.

-She walked away with a kind of electricity in her chest.
-He needed her.
-And there was nothing more intoxicating than that.
+She walked away with a kind of electricity.
+It was clear he needed her.
+There was nothing more intoxicating than that.

 ---